-What Is an Employee Furlough?
-(And Why Do Employers Use Them)
+What Is an Employee Furlough, and Why Do Employers Use Them?

-Exempt employees who do so much as answer an email are entitled to a full day's pay, so make the rules specific.
-You may wish to tell employees to leave their devices at the office or stop your servers from delivering email.
+In a furlough situation, it's critical to enforce the no-work rule.
+Exempt employees who do no more than answer an email are entitled to a full day's pay, so make the rules specific.
+Perhaps tell employees to leave their devices at the office or stop your servers from delivering email.

 This may seem drastic, but the point of a furlough is to save the organization money.
 You can't do that if you have to continue to pay people.